dyakonoff/cuba-validation/README.md

 </field>
 ```

 However, this is not the approach I can recommend for complex cases, mainly because of difficulties with groovy script debugging and lack of support from an IDE.
-If you still chose to try that way I would say that keeping groovy script in a separate file and giving component it's name would be a better option.
+If you still chose to try that way I would say that keeping groovy script in a separate file and giving component reference to it would be a better option.

 **Setting screen validator programmatically**

-It's also possible to set Validator programmatically to a component (at your screen controller, for example), which could be a good option if you need to modify your validation rules on the fly according to some condition that can be determined only in run-time.
+It's also possible to set Validator programmatically for a component (in your screen controller, for example), which could be a good option if you need to modify your validation rules on the fly according to some condition that can be determined only in run-time.

 Here is a small example: